alphaloopbot/alphaloop-core/src/infrastructure/README.md

 # AlphaLoop Infrastructure Modules

 This directory contains **internal infrastructure modules** that provide essential services for the AlphaLoop system.
-These are **not separate packages** - they are internal Python modules used by `alphaloop-core`.
+These are **not separate packages** - they are internal Python modules used by `alphaloop_core`.

 ## 📦 Module Overview